The unitary representations of the Poincare group in any spacetime dimension: Relativistic field equations

 \subsubsection{Infinite spin representations}

 Infinite spin representations correspond to the case $\mu\neq 0$ and, in practice, the representation of the massless little group $IO(D-2)$ is induced from a representation of the orthogonal group $O(D-3)\,$.
 The parameter $\mu$ is a real parameter with the dimension of a mass.
 Wigner proposed a set of manifestly covariant equations to describe fields carrying these UIR in four spacetime dimensions \cite{wi}.
-Recently, they were generalized to arbitrary infinite-spin representations in any dimension \cite{BeBo:Bekaert:2005in}.
+They have been generalized to arbitrary infinite-spin representations in any dimension\cite{BeBo:Bekaert:2005in}.\footnote{More recent developments (as well as a list of open challenges) are reviewed in~\cite{Bekaert:2017}.}

 \textbf{Step 1.} Again, any unitary representation of the orthogonal group $O(D-3)$ is a sum of finite-dimensional UIRs.
 Let us consider the UIR of the helicity short little group $O(D-3)$ labeled by the allowed Young diagram $\lambda= \{\lambda_1,\lambda_2,\ldots,\lambda_r\}$ (that is, the sum of the lengths of its first two columns does not exceed $D-3$).